Use the Python Pulsar client with Astra Streaming

 pip install pulsar-client==2.10

-Create a new Pulsar client instance with the topic URL and using token authentication.
+2. Import the required libraries, and then create a Pulsar client instance with the topic URL and token authentication:

 import pulsar